35percent/11tystarter/src/posts/elephant-park-office-block-rejected.md

 The SLC letter also takes up various green and sustainability issues, some of which had been raised by the Mayor's own officers, such as *'a lack of rainwater harvesting and a green roof'* and *'issues with sustainable drainage strategies'*.
 Nor was there evidence of a net biodiversity gain from the scheme, with a diversity loss, should the wildflower meadow presently on site disappear.
 The proposed scheme also includes no renewable energy or decarbonised heat sources in the design and comes with no proposals to decarbonise the estate, in line with the Mayor’s London Plan 2021 policies.

-### Local schools and 'bright shiny buildings'
+### What we think...local schools and 'bright shiny buildings'

+The Mayor must uphold the planning committee's decision to reject Lendlease's outsized proposal for on office block.

-This application was resoundingly rejected by Southwark’s planning committee on the good grounds of its huge size and the impact that would have on the local area and homes and the Mayor should support this.
-A health hub would be very welcome, but people need to know more about what this will mean for the future of Princess Street and Manor Place surgeries Decisions about the hub should not be driven by the developer's ambitions and without consideration about the wider social impacts.
-The danger of this is well illustrated by the plight of schools in regeneration areas, many of which are facing closure due to falling rolls; the local headteacher of Victory Primary School, right next door to Elephant Park, has little doubt about the [negative impact on her own school of 'bright shiny buildings'](https://southwarknews.co.uk/news/education/exclusive-headteacher-slams-regeneration-policy-as-southwark-schools-crisis-mounts/), with little real affordable housing.
+The committee resoundingly rejected the application on the good grounds of its huge size and the impact that would have on the local area and residents and the Mayor should support this.
+A health hub would be very welcome, but people need to know more about what this will mean for the future of Princess Street and Manor Place surgeries.

+Decisions about the hub should also not be driven by the developer's ambitions and without consideration about the wider social impacts.
+The danger of this is well illustrated by the plight of schools in regeneration areas, many of which are facing closure due to falling rolls; the local headteacher of Victory Primary School, right next door to Elephant Park, has little doubt about the [negative impact on her own school of 'bright shiny buildings'](https://southwarknews.co.uk/news/education/exclusive-headteacher-slams-regeneration-policy-as-southwark-schools-crisis-mounts/), with little real affordable housing; a giant office block will not improve the situation.

 ### Lendlease owes Southwark affordable and social rented housing